lance-p/angular-parcel/README.md

       - uses node to start `sever.js`, which serves the `release` directory at [http://localhost:8000](http://localhost:8000).
  - `npm run release`
       - runs `npm run prodBuild`, then `npm run prodServe`.

+# Setup for Heroku
+angular-parcel is setup to be deployed on a Heroku dyno out of the box.
+Just follow the deploy directions on Heroku.
+Parcel will run a production build and start the express server on the dyno!